godotengine/godot-docs/tutorials/3d/inverse_kinematics.rst

 our 2 angles we talked about above so, that the tip of lowerarm bone is as close to target point, which is set by target Vector3() as possible using only rotations.
-This task is very calculation-intensive and never resolved by analytical equation solve. lso, it is underconstrained problem, which means there is unlimited number of solutions to the equation.
+This task is very calculation-intensive and never resolved by analytical equation solve.
+So, it is an underconstrained problem, which means there is unlimited number of solutions to the equation.